AudD® is music recognition API.

 - #700 — You haven't sent a file for recognition (or we didn't receive it).
-If you use POST HTTP method, check the Content-Type header: it should be
+If you use the POST HTTP method, check the Content-Type header: it should be

 - #500 — Incorrect audio file.

 - #400 — Too big audio file.
-10M or 25 seconds is maximum, we recommend to record no more than 20 seconds (usually it takes less than one megabyte).
-If you need to recognize larger audio files, use the enterprise endpoint instead, it supports even the files that are days-long.
+10M or 25 seconds is the maximum.
+We recommend recording no more than 20 seconds (usually, it takes less than one megabyte).
+If you need to recognize larger audio files, use the enterprise endpoint instead, it supports even days-long files.